withstudiocms/apollo/README.md

 The `/ptal` command is powered by the GitHub API, for which you need to create a GitHub App and install it in your organization, for yourself or for a specific repository.

-You'll get the App ID and Client ID as soon as you create the app, the private key you need to add manually.
+You'll get the App ID, Client ID and Client Secret as soon as you create the app, the private key you need to add manually.
 You also need to generate it yourself.
 The easiest way of doing so is by running the following command in your terminal (requires OpenSSL to be installed):